ldecaro/cdk-fargate-bg/README.md

 1. Define account
 ```
 export TOOLCHAIN_ACCT=111111111111
+#configure CLI to use credentials for $TOOLCHAIN_ACCT
 ```
 2. Bootstrap account

 ```
+#Even if the CDK has already been bootstrapped in the account you need to start
+#by running the script below ONCE for all the pipelines

 ./cdk-bootstrap-deploy-to.sh $TOOLCHAIN_ACCT us-east-1 --trust $TOOLCHAIN_ACCT
 ```
 3. Configure the parameter file with the correct environment variables